MHCommunity/mhbasics/lord-to-baron/lord.md

 Buy Icebreaker License in Harbour Cartographer if you haven’t bought it.
 Then, hunt in Slushy Shoreline to get Steam Laser Mk.I, which can be used during Winter in the Seasonal Garden instead of the Ancient Spear Gun.

 Buy Softserve Charms in batches of 50 from the Charm Shoppe.
 It is required to attract mice that drops important loots.
 Use Ancient Spear Gun, Aqua Base, Softserve Charm and Brie or Gouda Cheese to attract mice.
-Superbrie+ is not recommended as it is too expensive to be used here.
+SuperBrie+ is not recommended as it is too expensive to be used here.

 Collect the following loots:
 <ul>